epoberezkin/poberezkin.com/posts/2023-10-31-why-privacy-impossible-without-venture-funding.md

 [^control]: VCs can only influence the companies as the agreement allows, so it depends on the founders what level of control the investors have.
 The tale of investors "making" companies do bad things is supported by the founders who accepted a high level of control from investors, and then prefer blaming the investors rather than accepting responsibility.

 [^non-profit]: "Non-profit" does not mean that organization does not need profit to exist - it only means that this organization won't pay tax on any profit it makes.
-While it may be beneficial to organization in some cases, in may be harmful in some others, as it creates certain regulatory obligations and limits this organization freedom. - its status  is a tax status granted for having as the main objective providing value to society.
-It does not remove the need to pay bills, and having profit makes an organization sustainable and less dependent on its funders.
-It also does not guarantee that non-profit actions benefit privacy - for example, an active support of anti-privacy legislation is done by the non-profits that prioritize online safety.
+While it may be beneficial to organization in some cases, in may be harmful in some others, as it creates certain regulatory obligations and limits this organization freedom.

 [^users]: Other than Internet technology companies, there is only one other industry that refers to its customers as "users".